CITR-FM: Early years

+Low power FM

-On April 1, 1982, CiTR broadcast for the first time at 101.9 FM after receiving approval from the CTRC for their Low Power FM licence the previous September.
+On April 1, 1982, CiTR broadcast for the first time at 101.9 FM after receiving approval from the CTRC for a Low Power FM licence the previous September.
 The first song played was "Dancing in the Streets" by Martha Reeves and the Vandellas.
 Discorder hit the streets in 1983.

 In 1985, CiTR proposed a unique licensing plan using a directional radio antenna to allow the use of 101.9 MHz simultaneously in Vancouver and Victoria.
 In that same year, Discorder was chosen by Seattle's Rocket Magazine as one of the Top 20 Publications in the World.
 Subsequently, in 1988, Discorder was a finalist in the Western Canadian Magazine Awards competition for both Magazine of the Year (circulation under 20 000) and Cover of the Year (50th issue cover, March '87).

-CiTR went high power to 1800 watts in 1989.
+CiTR increased its power to 1,800 watts in 1989.
 The first song played was "Have Not Been the Same" by Slow.

 1990 saw the beginning of CiTR's historical participation in the Vancouver Hip Hop scene with DJ Soundwar Chapter One, a rap competition that saw entrants come from as far away as LA.
 In 1995, CiTR would go on to publish Elements, a magazine that focuses on local and international Hip Hop culture: MCs, DJs, Breaking, and Graffiti.
 Elements is only published until 1996.

-In 1993, CiTR broadcast BBC world news for satellite and, in 1994, CiTR became the first radio station in Vancouver to hit the internet with an email address and gopher site.
+In 1993, CiTR began broadcasting news from the BBC World Service.
+In 1994, CiTR became the first radio station in Vancouver to hit the internet with an email address and gopher site.
 By 2000 the station was live broadcasting on the web in concert with the broadcast at 101.9 FM.
 In 2001, the CRTC mandated an incorporation of French and third language programming on the CiTR airwaves.
 This move towards diversifying content continued through to the following decade.
 The station began broadcasting content produced by the newly formed Women's Collective, Indigenous Collective, and Accessibility Collective which joined the standard News, Arts, and Sports Collectives on the air in 2014.